Thermal Stability: GasLab Q2 Natural Gas Analyzer Improves Combustion Control

 Request a Quote

-GasLab Q2 Natural Gas Analyzer for Feedforward Combustion Control
+Thermal Stability: GasLab Q2 Natural Gas Analyzer Improves Combustion Control

-Most natural gas comes from developing sources today, such as shale and other tight formations, i.e., petroleum-bearing formations of relatively low porosity and permeability.
+Today, most natural gas comes from developing sources, such as shale and other tight formations, i.e., petroleum-bearing formations of relatively low porosity and permeability.
 These sources exhibit much more variability than traditional sources over the last 100 years.
 Consequently, rapid, continuous natural gas quality shifts in energy value (±10% BTU) are common in North America.
 Even regions with relatively stable gas quality may risk supply shifts, unexpected shutdowns, and operational changes in upstream gas processing facilities.

-Most high-temperature manufacturing processes depend upon feedback control systems that may be incapable of maintaining thermal stability when the natural gas’s calorific content and density vary sharply and consistently.
+Most high-temperature manufacturing processes depend upon feedback control systems that may not maintain thermal stability when the natural gas’s calorific content and density vary sharply and consistently.

 When feedback control systems face continually moving input variables, there is an increasing risk of losing thermal stability and control, resulting in more off-spec gas, increased pollution, and higher operational costs.